A jewel-box renovation of a three-story historic Brooklyn Brownstone brings all modern functionalities to a young, professional family.

 The Plan

-The project reconfigured a historic brownstone into a two-unit residence, with an owner’s duplex occupying the upper two floors and a separate rental apartment at the garden level.
-The owner’s unit is organized around a generous kitchen and dining space that opens directly onto a new rear deck through French doors, strengthening the connection between interior living spaces and the outdoors.
-A powder room and storage are strategically located at the center of the parlor level, allowing new building systems to be integrated efficiently while maintaining a clear and open plan.
+The project involved reconfiguring a historic brownstone into a two-unit residence, with an owner’s duplex occupying the upper two floors and a separate rental apartment at the garden level.
+The owner’s unit is organized around a generous kitchen and dining space that opens directly onto a new rear deck through French doors, which strengthen the connection between interior living spaces and the outdoors.
+A powder room and storage are strategically located at the center of the parlor level, which allows new building systems to be integrated efficiently while maintaining a clear and open plan.

-The upper level is arranged as a three-bedroom, two-bathroom residence with an additional home office, balancing privacy, flexibility, and everyday functionality.
+The upper level is arranged as a three-bedroom, two-bathroom residence with an additional home office, to balance privacy, flexibility, and everyday functionality.

-The house retained an abundance of original millwork and wood detailing in good condition, much of which was carefully preserved and restored.
+The house retained an abundance of original millwork and wood detailing in good condition, much of which we carefully preserved and restored.
 While the original dark finishes were visually heavy, selective refinishing lightened the interiors and clarified the architectural hierarchy.
-Key elements—such as the fireplace and interior stair—were intentionally left in a darker tone, allowing them to emerge as focal points against a quieter, brighter backdrop.
+Key elements—such as the fireplace and interior stair—were intentionally left in a darker tone, so they emerge as focal points against a quieter, brighter backdrop.

 Sustainability

-The existing gas-fired boiler was replaced with a high-efficiency, concealed split-type heat-pump system that provides both heating and cooling.
-All existing windows and skylights were upgraded to high-performance units approved by the NYC Landmarks Preservation Commission, improving comfort and energy performance while respecting the building’s historic character.
-The exterior building envelope was insulated well beyond code requirements, significantly reducing energy demand and improving year-round thermal comfort.
+We replaced the existing gas-fired boiler with a high-efficiency, concealed split-type heat-pump system that provides both heating and cooling.
+All existing windows and skylights were upgraded to high-performance units approved by the NYC Landmarks Preservation Commission, to improve comfort and energy performance while respecting the building’s historic character.
+The exterior building envelope was insulated well beyond code requirements, thereby significantly reducing energy demand and improving year-round thermal comfort.